 my name is xiaoyi.

-Join my tribe of like-minded power-exchange couples and slaves and receive tips, announcements, free training and updates from my blog.
+Check out my course listings and mentoring/training opportunities.
+Or Join my tribe of like-minded power-exchange couples and slaves and receive tips, announcements, free training and updates from my blog.

 What is a 'slaveheart'?

 Slavehearts are strong, passionate, independent people from all walks of life who chose to walk a surrendered path and allow another person’s ideals and goals to become their dreams and goals.
 We are most fulfilled in the depths of our hearts by walking this path.

 In some ways it is like working for a company, only instead of just putting the company first while “ on the clock”, slavehearts are completely dedicated to serving that person every day of their lives.

 Some simply serve their local and national communities.